fdietz/vue_components_book_manuscript/6-functional-components.md

 </script>
 ```

-The `HelloWorld` component contains a template only:
+The `HelloWorld` component consists of a template only:

 ```html
 <template functional>